heathshults/tabbed-code-highlighter/README.md

 # ANNOUNCEMENT

-This Web Component has been moved to the [Framekit monorepo](https://github.com/framekit/framekit) main project.
+This Web Component has been moved to the [Framebox monorepo](https://github.com/framebox/frames) main project.

-# Framekit - Highlight Code
+# framebox - Highlight Code

-Create a PWA presentation using Web Components, [Ionic](http://ionicframework.com) components and HTML or Markdown 🚀
+Create a PWA presentation using Web Components, [Ionic](http://ionicframework.com) components and HTML or Markdown ðŸš€

-Cherry on the cake 🍒�FramekitckGo] comes with a [Progressive Web App](https://framekit.app) to remote control your slides 📱
+Cherry on the cake ðŸ’ðŸframebox] comes with a [Progressive Web App](https://framekit.app) to remote control your slides ðŸ“±

 ## Table of contents